roman-milk/roman-milk.github.io/bareback-in-my-mom.md

+===

- ****** Bareback In My Mom Ch.
-03 ****** byGotBacon© Gary is in the study preparing for an upcoming exam in his business class.
+Gary is in the study preparing for an upcoming exam in his business class.
 Sarah is sitting on the couch imitating a beached whale.
 She is timing her contractions.
 She is getting close, but not ready yet.
 Her contractions are 10 minutes apart and last for about 30 seconds.
 She checks again an hour later.
 They are 6 minutes apart and last for 45 seconds.

  "Baby!!
 I think I'm getting close.
 Will you call Betty and have her come over."